zhangster12/Obsidian-BJJ-Notes/Guards/Butterfly Guard.md

 - Head and arm
 - Collar sleeve with a foot on the hip

-You can enter Lapel Guard from the last one.
+You can enter Lapel Guard from the last 1.
 # Retention
 Force them onto their back.